A new translation of the Quran

 I have used footnotes to add value to the communicative process of translation, their absence could lead to misunderstandings, I have used them for; explaining metaphors, the figurative language of Quran, circumstances of revelation can help to understand the background and the context of events.

-- Arabic names of the prophets have been used instead of the biblical, like Ibrahim not Abraham and Musa not Moses.
-I have also kept some Arabic and Islamic words for their accuracy and emotional charge.
+- I have kept some Arabic and Islamic words for their accuracy and emotional charge.

 - Capitalisation has been used when reference is made to Allah, the pronouns, titles, the 99 names of Allah, the major concepts and terms in Islamic studies.

-- Ayah numbers are mentioned at start on the English translation but are noted at the end of the Arabic text.
+- Ayah numbers are at the start of the English translation but are noted at the end of the Arabic text.